 Liam patterns what have I got?

-SO!
-Everything new in this collection is being sold as a pattern.
-Yup, that’s right, a paper pattern that comes in an envelope that you can use to make their very own creations.
+so! everything new in this collection is being sold as a pattern. yup, that’s right, a paper pattern that comes in an envelope that customers can use to make their very own creations.

 there are 16 patterns across three different groups: modular, sets and offcuts (definitions below) and cover beginner, intermediate and advanced skill levels.

 modular: simple shapes with variations that can be added on to mix things up. like the carol bias slip - a slim line bias cut slip that also comes with a variation for narrow fabrics and a fluted hem. or the glen top - a relaxed fit woven t-shirt shape that can have the pack o’ sleeves added to it (five different variations of sleeve! party on!).

 sets: a shape or design line that can be used across a few different garment types. like the anne - a wrap design that can be made as a dress, top, or a blouse with peplum hem. or the chloe - a relaxed pantsuit style with either a short or long leg and a narrow strap or drop shoulder top.